Symbolism in your Ceremony

 What’s the procedure?

 Hand-fasting is just one of the many rituals I can show you.
-The skill comes in weaving it into your ceremony, having your “congregation” feel involved, and – as with everything else – making it personal to you.
+My skill comes in weaving it into your ceremony, having your “congregation” (or, “tribe”, or, “chorus”?) feel involved, and – as with everything else – making it personal to you.
 Watch this space for more wedding symbolism in the future!